AllKind/ipset-bash-completion/README.md

 Features
 ========

-This completion specification follows the logic of ipset and will only show commands and options, when they are available for the current context (combination of commands and/or options).
+This completion specification follows the logic of ipset and will show commands and options only when they are available for the current context (combination of commands and/or options).
 Providing some kind of interactive help.

 - Show and complete commands and options.
 - Show and complete set names.
 - Show and complete the set types when using the create and help command.
 - Show and complete set elements (members) when using the del command.
 - Show and complete services (also named port ranges), protocols, icmp[6] types and interface names when adding elements.
 - Show and complete hostnames, when adding, deleting or testing elements.
-- Show and complete mac addresses (queried from file).
+- Show and complete mac addresses.
 - Complete on filenames if the current option requires it.
 - Complete variable names, command subtitution and globbing patterns.
 - Do not complete if an invalid combination of options is used.